 As of today, we propose :

 - the complete set of guns (2£ , 3£, 4£, 6£, 8£, 12£, 18£, 24£, 36£) of the 1758 regulation based on documents from the hand of Jean Maritz.
-This artillery is designed without marks of the forge and ironmaster (trunnion), nor marks of foundry date, weight and gun number (on the base ring).
+This artillery is designed without marks of the forge and ironmaster (on the trunnions), nor marks of foundry date, weight and gun number (on the base ring).
 It can however be added upon demand (marks were mandatory only after 1766),

 We have also dedicated some categories for specific vessels.
 We currently provide parts for :

-- Bomb ketch la Salamandre,
+- Bomb ketch "La Salamandre" (1758),

-- Frigate "La belle poule" (1765),
+- Frigate "La Belle Poule" (1765),

 - Frigate "L'Hermione" (1779), which carried Mr de La Fayette from France to America